boqsernmcpopsern/azure-docs/articles/security/security-azure-log-integration-get-started.md

 * A **storage account** that can be used for Windows Azure diagnostic logging.
 You can use a pre-configured storage account, or create a new one.
 You configure the storage account later in this article.
   >[!NOTE]
   Depending on your scenario a storage account may not be required.
 For the Azure diagnostics scenario covered in this article one is needed.
-* **Two systems**: a machine that runs the Azure Log Integration service, and a machine that is monitored and has its logging information sent to the Azlog service machine.
-   * A machine you want to monitor – this is a VM running as an [Azure Virtual Machine](../virtual-machines/virtual-machines-windows-overview.md)
-   * A machine that runs the Azure log integration service; this machine collects all the log information that is later imported into your SIEM.
-    * This system can be on-premises or in Microsoft Azure.
-    * It needs to be running an x64 version of Windows server 2008 R2 SP1 or higher and have .NET 4.5.1 installed.
-You can determine the .NET version installed by following the article titled [How to: Determine Which .NET Framework Versions Are Installed](https://msdn.microsoft.com/library/hh925568)
-    It must have connectivity to the Azure storage account used for Azure diagnostic logging.
-How you confirm this connectivity is described later in this article.

 For a quick demonstration of the process of a creating a virtual machine using the Azure portal, take a look at the video below.